NVIDIAGameWorks/Streamline_Sample/donut/ShaderMake/README.md

 - `--PDB` - Output PDB files in `out/PDB/` folder
 - `--stripReflection` - Maps to `-Qstrip_reflect` DXC/FXC option: strip reflection information from a shader binary
 - `--matrixRowMajor` - Maps to `-Zpr` DXC/FXC option: pack matrices in row-major order
+- `--hlsl2021` - Maps to `-HV 2021` DXC option: enable HLSL 2021 standard
+- `--slang` - Use Slang for compilation, requires `--compiler` to specify a path to `slangc` executable
+- `--slangHLSL` - Use HLSL compatibility mode when compiler is Slang
+- `-X, --compilerOptions=<str>` - Custom command line options for the compiler, separated by spaces

 Defines & include directories:
 - `-I, --include=<str>` - Include directory(s)